sknadig/sknadig.me.mkdocs/docs/blog/index.md

 ## [Introduction to attention models for speech recognition]

-__2019 Introduction to Attention models and the differences with the Encoder-Decoder framework__
+__2019 Introduction to Attention models and the differences with the Encoder-Attention-Decoder framework__
   [Introduction to attention models for speech recognition]: 2019/basics-attention.md

 ## [Encoder-Decoder framework for Speech Recognition]